Board of Governors Professor

 In addition to working to study HIV-1 RT and to develop chemotherapeutic agents, the laboratory aims to gain greater insights into the basic molecular processes of living systems.
 Other projects currently being pursued in the lab include structural studies of: 1) bacterial RNA polymerase holoenzyme complexes with inhibitors and substrates in collaboration with Dr. Richard Ebright at Rutgers University and 2) influenza virus polymerase.
 A recent highlight was the high-resolution structure determination of a bacterial RNA polymerase transcription initiation complex (Zhang et al., Science 2012).
 This structure shows how RNA polymerase recognize and melts the promoter DNA, and how the interactions help to pre-organize the DNA so it is poised at the active site to initiate transcription.

 Kuroda, DG, Bauman JD, Challa JR, Patel D, Troxler T, Das K, Arnold E, Hochstrasser RM.
 (2013) Snapshot of the equilibrium dynamics of a drug bound to HIV-1 reverse transcriptase.
-Nat.
-Chem.
-5:174-81 (Journal cover displayed a figure based on our publication.)
+Nat Chem 5:174-81 (Journal cover displayed a figure based on our publication.)